 - Seek marginal gains.
 Accumulated over time they provide a competitive edge.
 Whether in product development and delivery or another element of the marketing mix such as promotion.

-- Avoid unnecessary complexity i.e. hide the wood by trees.
+- Avoid unnecessary complexity c.f. ‘wood hidden by trees’.

 - Encourage and make the most of differences of opinion.
-No-one has a monopoly on good ideas, and differences in opinion help optimise product quality.
+No-one has a monopoly on good ideas, and differences in opinion help improve product quality.